rutendo-lemon/airbnb-clone-project/README.md

 - **Database Optimizations**
   Implements indexing and caching strategies to improve performance and reduce database load.
 This ensures efficient data retrieval for frequently accessed information such as properties and bookings.

+## API Security

+Securing the backend APIs is critical to protect user data, ensure privacy, and maintain trust in the Airbnb Clone platform.
+The following key security measures will be implemented:

+- **Authentication**
+  Users must log in using secure credentials before accessing protected endpoints.
+This ensures that only registered users can perform actions such as booking properties or posting reviews.

+- **Authorization**
+  Access to resources is controlled based on user roles (e.g., guest, host, admin).
+This prevents users from performing unauthorized actions, such as editing someone else’s property or booking.

+- **Rate Limiting**
+  Limits the number of requests a user or client can make in a given time frame.
+This helps prevent abuse, brute-force attacks, and ensures the backend remains available and performant.

+- **Data Encryption**
+  Sensitive data, such as passwords and payment information, is encrypted both in transit (HTTPS) and at rest.
+This protects user information from being intercepted or compromised.

+- **Input Validation & Sanitization**
+  All inputs from users are validated and sanitized to prevent attacks like SQL injection or cross-site scripting (XSS).
+This ensures data integrity and protects the backend from malicious requests.

+- **Logging & Monitoring**
+  Security-related events, such as failed login attempts or suspicious activity, are logged and monitored.
+This allows for early detection of potential threats and faster incident response.